WardCunningham/Txtzyme/README.markdown

 Getting Started
 ---------------

 Txtzyme runs on Teensy and Teensy++ versions 1.0 and 2.0.
-These devices are inexpensive and well supported by pjrc.com.
+These devices are available, inexpensive and well supported by <http://pjrc.com/teensy>.
 Once you are in possession of a device you will need to:

 - Download Txtzyme from <http://github.com/WardCunningham/Txtzyme>
 - Download the AVR cross compiler from <http://www.obdev.at/products/crosspack/download.html>